parroit/auth-token/docs/README.md

 4. create a crypto strong random password, and add it to the user object
 5. set user status property to `pending`
 6. create a crypto strong random confirmation ticket, and add it to the confirmation property
-7. send an email to the user address, including the confirmation

 ### Params: